USS Lawrence (DD-250): History

 After shakedown Lawrence was assigned to the Destroyer Force Atlantic Fleet.
 Departing Newport, Rhode Island 13 June 1922, the destroyer sailed for the Mediterranean and joined Naval Forces at Constantinople 4 July.
 For the next year she cruised in the eastern Mediterranean and Black Sea during the Crimean crisis.
 During this time of upheaval throughout the Near East and south Russia, she rendered aid to American commercial personnel, Red Cross workers, and U.S. Food Administration officials who were assisting the stricken inhabitants.
 Lawrence together with other American destroyers also evacuated thousands of Greek refugees from areas of Asia Minor which had been occupied by Turkish Forces.
 The destroyer returned to New York 30 October 1923, and resumed operations with the Scouting Fleet.

 She departed New York 3 January 1924 to join in Army-Navy exercises which tested the defenses and facilities of the Panama Canal.
 In August of that year Lawrence was stationed off Labrador during the Army around the world flight, returning to Boston, Massachusetts in September to resume operations with the Scouting Fleet.
 For the next 3 years she performed reserve training cruises, maneuvers along the east coast and engaged in simulated attack exercises on the Hawaiian Islands.

 Lawrence detached from the Scouting Fleet 11 February 1927, and sailed off the coast of Nicaragua to protect American lives and property during the Civil War then underway in that country.
 The destroyer departed the Nicaraguan coast 5 weeks later, and she resumed her cruising cycle with the Scouting Fleet, continuing these operations until she decommissioned at Philadelphia 6 January 1931.

-Lawrence recommissioned 13 June 1932, Lt.
-Cmdr.
-T. E. Downey in command, and departed Philadelphia 15 August to join the Pacific Fleet.
+Lawrence recommissioned 13 June 1932 and departed Philadelphia 15 August to join the Pacific Fleet.
 From her arrival San Diego, California 8 September until 1938, she operated continuously with Pacific destroyer squadrons, engaging in fleet tactical and strategic exercises along the coast and fleet problems off the Panama Canal Zone and Hawaii.
 She decommissioned at San Diego 13 September 1938.